Tomaszów Mazowiecki: Sulejowski Reservoir

 The Sulejow Lake is a large reservoir built from 1969–1973 in order to help meet the demand for fresh drinking water in the city of Łódź and the city of Tomaszów Mazowiecki.
 The reservoir is situated on the territory of three gminas: Tomaszów, Piotrków and Wolbórz.
 It is a popular place for water sports, including windsurfing, canoeing and sailing.

 Grottoes in Nagórzyce (district of Tomaszów)

 In the south of the town there is an eighteenth-century quartz sand mine - The Nagórzyckie Grottoes (Polish: Groty Nagórzyckie).
 Today, an underground tourist route.
 At the entrance there is a pavilion with ticket desk, food vending machines and public toilets.
 They can be reached from the town center by a city bus or by an illuminated bicycle path.

 Transport

-Since 1929 in the city exist bus public transport.
-Now, this is 773 routes during weekdays and 375 at the weekend.
+Public transportation by buses was established in 1929.
 Since 2018, public transport in the city is free of charge.

 Directly by train from Tomaszów it is possible to travel to: Kraków, Łodź, Poznań, Gdynia, Szczecin.

 Several national and regional routes cross each other in the city: